 Depending on where you sit on this one, you likely have strong view one way or another.
 Some people, Facebook CEO Mark Zuckerberg specifically, believe that HTML5 isn’t yet the right way to go when developing mobile apps.
 He was recently quoted in the Register as saying Facebook’s biggest mistake was betting too much on HTML5 as opposed to native app development.
 However, others argued that it was not so much as HTML5 issues as an implementation issue on their part.

-Alternatively, Pixel Lab is very excited about the prospects and possibilities inherent in HTML5 as they point out in this video, which discusses the process of porting the iOS gam, Cut the Rope, to HTML5 specifically focused around Internet Explorer 8 * 9.
+Alternatively, Pixel Lab is very excited about the prospects and possibilities inherent in HTML5 as they point out in this video, which discusses the process of porting the iOS game, Cut the Rope (you can find a version of the game at Crazy Games), to HTML5 specifically focused around Internet Explorer 8 * 9.
 They say that while it’s a very different environment, with very different considerations, HTML5 is an exciting platform to work with full of rich potential.

 Then of course, there’s the hybrid approach.
 Applications can be developed across multiple platforms more easily and quickly than going down the native path, and with more speed and access to more hardware than with the HTML5 approach.